 5. You gotta be in it to win it

 This year I was thrilled to win the Women in Business 2019 Rising Star Award.
 Despite me not knowing the results until about a minute before this pic was taken, it was an amazing night and awesome to celebrate (even being shortlisted) with my team.

 I’d won awards in my corporate life but I had always either been entered by my company or nominated by a colleague or client.

 I’d not won anything in my four years of owning my business.
 So what was my secret for success that made this time different?

 So put your fears aside and whatever it is you want to achieve – you just have to get in it to win it!

 Before we sign off, I wanted to thank all our customers who have supported us this year – thanks to your support, we managed to gift, on your behalf, 32 meals and 10 beds for homeless people on Christmas night with CRISIS and Centrepoint

 Wishing you a Merry Christmas, plus health, happiness and every success for 2020 and beyond…

-My new book Let’s Get Visible! will show you how to get brand clarity, stand out in your industry and supercharge your business growth.
-Sign up at www.letsgetvisiblebook.com to find out when it’s released and how you could win a signed copy!
+Sapna Pieroux’s book Let’s Get Visible! shows you how to get brand clarity, stand out in your industry and supercharge your business growth.
+Get a free sample at www.letsgetvisiblebook.com

-If you need help with your branding, book a free VISION call with me and let’s see what we can do…
+If you need help with your branding, book a free Brand Clarity call with here and let’s see what we can do…